stanlygomes/ComplianceBot/Vijay/data/compliance/time-off-and-attendance-policy.md

 #### Flexibility

-[Company Name] recognizes that employees may occasionally need to adjust their working hours due to personal commitments or unforeseen circumstances.
+Wolfgang recognizes that employees may occasionally need to adjust their working hours due to personal commitments or unforeseen circumstances.
 Employees are encouraged to communicate any anticipated changes in their schedule to their manager in advance.
 Where possible, the company will accommodate reasonable requests for flexibility in working hours.

 ### Leave Entitlements